AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/outgoing-emails.md

 >[!TIP]
 >
->Outgoing email status may not be reflected for Pro Staging or Production environments on the Cloud Console.
+>Outgoing email status may not be reflected for Pro Staging or Production environments in the Cloud Console.

 **To manage email support from the [!DNL Cloud Console]**:

 1. Log in to the [[!DNL Cloud Console]](https://console.adobecommerce.com).
 1. Select a project from the _All projects_ list.
 1. On the Project dashboard, click the configuration icon in the upper right.
-1. Click **[!UICONTROL Environments]** and select a specific environment from the list - except Staging and Production for Pro.
+1. Click **[!UICONTROL Environments]** and select a specific environment from the list (except Staging and Production for Pro).
 1. To enable or disable outgoing emails, toggle _Enable outgoing emails_ **On** or **Off**.

    ![Enable outgoing email configuration](../../assets/outgoing-emails.png)